Our Verdict

 While Kajabi is more expensive, it has much more to offer, and the pricing works well if you want to run your entire business from a single platform.
 Read this Teachable vs Kajabi guide for more information.

-The third Teachable alternative is Podia.
-It is very similar to Teachable in terms of features, but it is more reasonably priced.
-If you’d like to explore the two platforms in more detail, you should check this guide.
+The last Teachable alternative is Podia.
+While it isn’t as feature rich as Teachable, it’s more reasonably priced.
+If you’d like to explore the two platforms in more detail, you should check this Podia vs Teachable guide.

 We’ve discussed all the platform’s features in this Teachable review, and based on that, it’s a good and easy-to-use option.

 Teachable shines in course creation and delivery.
-It has an easy-to-use course builder, a well-designed course player, and engagement tools such as quizzes, certificates, dripping, compliance, etc.
+It has an easy-to-use course builder, a well-designed course player, and engagement tools such as quizzes, certificates, live classes, and a community builder.

-The platform also offers essential course selling tools like sales page builder, payment processing, checkout pages, 1-click upsells, affiliate marketing, etc.
+The platform also offers essential course selling tools like sales page builder, payment processing, checkout pages, 1-click upsells, and affiliate marketing.

-Overall, Teachable is a decent option for creating and selling online courses, and if it meets your requirements, you can give the platform a try.
+Otherwise, Teachable is a great option for creating and selling online courses, and you can try it out by creating a free account.